mozmeao/platform-docs/docs/firefox-downloads/desktop-download-as-default.md

+# Desktop Download As Default

+!!! springfield "Springfield Only"
+    This feature is specific to Springfield.

 The stub installer is has been configured to serve a version of Firefox that will set itself as the default browser during installation if the stub attribution code includes the campaign value `SET_DEFAULT_BROWSER`.